ottolauncher/py-rtsupports/README.md

 ## Getting Started
 [Strawberry-GraphQL](https://strawberry.rocks/) is pretty awesome with a lot a major framework integration and ideal for big project.

 Make it at your ease but the only requirement is Python <= 3.8 and Python > 3.6, we will use [Typing](https://docs.python.org/3/library/typing.html)  and [Typing-Extensions](https://typing-extensions.readthedocs.io/en/latest/) and also because of [RethinkDB](https://rethinkdb.com/) that does not work well with Python>=3.10 some asyncio errors have been encountered so just tick on that for now.
-After you can add the dependecies from requirements.txt.
+After you can add the dependencies from requirements.txt.
 According to the course we will need three models User, Channel and Message.
 The first approach of creating that like [Strawberry-Schema](https://strawberry.rocks/docs/types/schema)
 ```